connectrpc/conformance/docs/configuring_and_running_tests.md

   schemes indicated in the protocols specs for [Connect][connect-protocol] and [gRPC][grpc-protocol].)
 * `stream_types`: This configures which stream types the implementation supports.
-If not configured, support is assumed for all four types.
+If not configured, support is assumed for all types.
 The valid options are `STREAM_TYPE_UNARY`, `STREAM_TYPE_CLIENT_STREAM`, `STREAM_TYPE_SERVER_STREAM`, `STREAM_TYPE_HALF_DUPLEX_BIDI`, and `STREAM_TYPE_FULL_DUPLEX_BIDI`.
 The latter two both use bidirectional streams.
 The former (half-duplex) is technically compatible with